freenas/freenas-docs/userguide/tn_initial.rst

 Accessing the |Web-UI|
 ----------------------

-To access the %brand% |web-ui|, use a computer in the same netblock as the %brand% system.
-Enter the %brand% IP address into a web browser.
-A login screen appears.
+The IP address requested during configuration is shown on the Configuration Form.
+On a computer in the same netblock as the %brand% system, enter the IP address in a web browser to connect to the |web-ui|.

 .. _tn_login1: